studiobutter/anime_api/HoYoPlay/Epic-Google/HI3/Region/SEA.md

-# Global - Google Play and Epic Games - Genshin
+# Southeast Asia - Google Play - Genshin

-Certain links can get in different languages like Vietnamese, Japanese, Korean, Flipinos, etc
+Certain links can get in different languages like Vietnamese, Flipinos, Malaysian, Thailand, etc

 On some links, add either one of these two: